DmitryF-go/articles/Ubuntu/13_Keras_and_TensorFlow_how-tos.md

        * [Hands-on TensorBoard (TensorFlow Dev Summit 2017)](https://youtu.be/eBbEDRsCmv4) —
          Demonstration of TensorBoard tool with the
          [source code](https://github.com/martinwicke/tf-dev-summit-tensorboard-tutorial).
+       * [Streamlit](https://streamlit.io/docs/) is an open-source Python library that makes it easy to build beautiful apps for machine learning.
+I didn't use it yet.
    * [OpenAI](https://openai.com/resources/#platforms) builds free software for training, benchmarking, and experimenting with AI.
 Reinforcement Learning (RL).
    * Resize multiple images with ratio [`resize_with_ratio.py`](https://github.com/skliff13/MilitaryDemo/blob/master/CreateDataset/resize_with_ratio.py)